Twitter executive for Middle East is British Army 'psyops' soldier

 What exactly MacMillan is doing with the unit is difficult to determine, however: he has declined to answer any questions about his role, as has Twitter and the UK’s Ministry of Defence (MoD).

-Twitter would say only that “we actively encourage all our employees to pursue external interests”, while the MoD said that the 77th Brigade had no relationship with Twitter, other than using it for communication.
+Twitter would say only that “we actively encourage all our employees to pursue external interests”.
+The MoD said that the 77th Brigade had no relationship with Twitter, other than using it for communication.

 'Using non-lethal engagement... as a means to adapt behaviours of the opposing forces and adversaries'